Permissionless-Software-Foundation/psf-slp-indexer/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

+**Note:** This repository is deprecated.
+It has been replaced with [psf-slp-indexer-g2](https://github.com/Permissionless-Software-Foundation/psf-slp-indexer-g2).

+---

 This application crawls the Bitcoin Cash (BCH) blockchain and indexes SLP token transactions.
 This code base is intended to be a replacement for [SLPDB](https://github.com/Permissionless-Software-Foundation/docker-slpdb).
 The work is based on [this report](https://gist.github.com/christroutner/77c46f1fa9adaf593074d41a508a6401) and the work was funded by [this Flipstarter](https://flipstarter.fullstack.cash/).

 This indexer is one part of a collection of blockchain infrastructure.
 To understand how all the pieces fit together, read the [Cash Stack Documentation](https://cashstack.info).